 Female condom is a device that prevents pregnancy and sexually transmitted diseases that can happen during intercourse.
 This device is gaining importance as it allows women to take control of their health and keep themselves safe.
 They no longer have to be dependent on their male partner to take responsibility for preventing infections, diseases and pregnancies

-Female condoms are extremely safe as they adhere to standards prescribed by International Standard Organization (ISO).
-ISO has specified all the requirements that needs to be fulfilled by the female condom manufacturers while undertaking their production process, under ISO 25841.
+Female condoms are extremely safe as they adhere to standards prescribed by the International Standard Organization (ISO).
+ISO has specified all the requirements that need to be fulfilled by the female condom manufacturers while undertaking their production process, under ISO 25841.

-In female condoms, both water based and oil based lubrication are used.
+In female condoms, both water-based and oil-based lubrication is used.
 Depending on the kind of lubricant, tests are conducted according to ISO 25841.

 Female condoms have rings at both its ends.
 The dimensions of these condoms include the diameter of both the circular ends and the length of the condom.
 Tests are conducted to ensure each dimension adheres to the specifications prescribed by ISO.

-Female condoms must provide effective barrier so as to prevent any kind of leakage or discharge.
-For that viral penetration studies are conducted where female condoms are subjected to a medium containing virus.
-Only when medium is not able to percolate through it, the condom is considered fit for use.
+Female condoms must provide an effective barrier so as to prevent any kind of leakage or discharge.
+For that viral penetration, studies are conducted, wherein female condoms are subjected to a medium containing virus.
+Only when a medium is not able to percolate through it, the condom is considered fit for use.